nmlarsen/dataviz-by-natalie/dataviz2.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/11133481"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-I chose to work with a subset of data for the European Union, highlighting Eastern European countries' government debt.
+I chose to work with a subset of data for the European Union, highlighting Poland's government debt.

-In Flourish, I experimented with different types of charts (line graphs, projection maps, bubble charts, and treemaps) before settling on a bar chart.
+In Flourish, I experimented with different types of charts (line graphs, projection maps, bubble charts, and treemaps) before settling on a line graph.
 I was having trouble customizing some of the other chart types, so I decided to go with something simple.
-I set the default color to a light gray and then used the override feature to change each Eastern European country to red.
+I had to rework the dataset in Excel in order to work with the colors the way I wanted to.
+I set the color palette to a light gray and then used the override feature to change the line representing Poland to red.
 I also set the legend filter to "multi-select" so the user can click on countries they want to compare.

-<div class="flourish-embed flourish-chart" data-src="visualisation/11147265"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
+<div class="flourish-embed flourish-chart" data-src="visualisation/11147607"><script src="https://public.flourish.studio/resources/embed.js"></script></div>